The Local-Global Conjecture is False for Generalized Circle Packings: Octahedral Packing

 If $w$ is even, $w^2 - 2w(a+b+c) \equiv 0 \bmod 4$, so necessarily $a^2+b^2+c^2 \equiv 0 \bmod 4$.
 A square of any integer is congruent to either $0 \bmod 4$ when the integer is even or $1 \bmod 4$ when the integer is odd.
 Therefore, $a, b, c$ must all be even, which implies that $d, e, f$ are even as well.
 Then the sextuple is not primitive. \end{proof}

 Because $w$ is odd, $2w \equiv 2 \; \text{or} \; 6 \bmod 8$.

 \begin{lemma} Any primitive integral sextuple contains exactly two odd curvatures and four even curvatures. \end{lemma} \begin{proof} Each diagonal pair $(a,f), (b,e), (c,d)$ have the same parity, so there are an even number of odd curvatures in the sextuple.
+We will show that there is one diagonal pair of odd curvatures and two diagonal pairs of even curvatures.
 If all the curvatures are even, then the packing is not primitive.
-If there are exactly four odd curvatures, choosing any three tangent circles, we must have two odd curvatures and one even curvature.
+Next, suppose there are exactly four odd curvatures.
+Choosing any three tangent circles, we must have two odd curvatures and one even curvature.
 Then, $a+b+c$ is even and $\sqrt{2(ab+ac+bc)}$ is also even, so $w$ is even, which leads to a contradiction.
-If all the curvatures are odd, then $ab + ac + bc$ is odd and cannot be $2m^2$. \end{proof}
+Finally, if all the curvatures are odd, then $ab + ac + bc$ is odd and cannot be $2m^2$. \end{proof}